 2014 Retail Charity bond buys more new homes

-Twenty eight houses and bungalows have now been bought or are in conveyancing providing specially adapted homes for 101 people with a learning disability in their communities supported by Mencap.
+Thirty houses and bungalows have been bought providing specially adapted homes for 112 people with a learning disability in their communities supported by Mencap.

 Having the right environment and support has given people a new lease of life gaining greater independence, learning new skills, and a wider social network as they are more involved in their local community.

-So far, we have spent or legally committed £10 million of the 2014 Bond capital on these properties across the country, the remaining money will purchase the final new homes during the summer.
+We have spent £11 million of the 2014 Bond capital on these properties across the country.

-We are currently looking at options to raise further capital for the much-needed housing for people with a learning disability later on in the year.
+We are currently looking at options to raise further capital for the much-needed housing for people with a learning disability.
 We’ll keep you posted!

 You can read some of the fabulous stories about people who have moved into their new homes.